Official Competition Details, Rules and Format

 II.5 Practice Course

-All teams that have Qualified will be given six tokens.
+All teams that have qualified will be given six tokens.
 Each token represent one opportunity to use the Autonomous Challenge Practice Course.
 The course will be open daily for use from the time a team Qualifies till the start of the third heat of the Autonomous Challenge.
 The course will be run like the Autonomous Challenge with the same rules and similar obstacles.
 One token allows a maximum of six minutes (one minute at the start point and five minutes for the run) on the Autonomous Challenge Practice Course.
 In that time you must position your vehicle at the start, prep the vehicle for the judge to start, and can continue to run as long as you do not break any of the rules of the Autonomous Challenge.
 If so, your run and remaining time will be ended.
 All teams will still have unlimited access to the regular practice fields.

 II.6 Traffic Violation Laws